bB0u/HiWi-Buehl/Buehl_HiWi_Instructions.md

 - Fill out protocoll and download data at every site

+- Replace batteries where necessary

+- Clean clogged rain gauges

 - Do not forget to launch the loggers again after download if necessary

 - End of the day: Drive to uni, bring back stuff, depending on Stadtmobil station type you can already leave the Stadtmobil card when there is a key box, if you had to unlock the Stadtmobil with the card at the front window, you have to keep the card and bring it back to the secretary later

+- Downlaod data from Toughbook, maybe process it already (talk to Mirko)s